HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="transition_durations.sql"
 ) }}

-The specification authors got it right! `Ease` is the most popular timing function specified, even though it's the default so it can actually be omitted.
+The specification authors got it right! `Ease` is the most popular timing function specified, even though it is the default so it can actually be omitted.
 Perhaps people explicitly specify the defaults because they prefer the self-documenting verbosity, or — perhaps more likely — because they don't know that they are defaults.
 Despite the drawbacks of linearly progressing animation (it tends to look dull and unnatural), `linear` is the second most highly used timing function with 19.1%.
 It is also interesting that the built-in easing functions accommodate over 87% of all transitions: only 12.7% chose to specify a custom easing via `cubic-bezier()`.

 {{ figure_markup(
   image="transition-timing-functions.png",